AcedAspect/AcedAspect.github.io/_pages/index.md

     alt: "placeholder image 1"
     title: "Placeholder 1"
     excerpt: "This is some sample content that goes here with **Markdown** formatting."
-  - image_path: /assets/images/Screenshot_20260415_154540.png
+  - image_path: /assets/images/Screenshot_20260415_162223.png
     alt: "placeholder image 2"
-    title: "Placeholder 2"
+    title: "Video Player"
-    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+    excerpt: "This is my video player that I made using cmake, sdl and ffmpeg"
     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--primary"